Lokeswari77/furrl-assignment/README.md

 Technical Requirements
 --------------------------------
-Framework: React.js

-APIs: Utilize Furrl's production API for fetching products.
+React: JavaScript library for building user interfaces.
+CSS: Styling for the components.
+Fetch API: For making HTTP requests to the external API.
+React Hooks: For managing state and side effects.

 Getting Started
 -------------------------------------
 Prerequisites

-Node.js (v20.12.2 or later) and
-npm (v6.14.4 or later)
+Node.js (v20.12.2 or later) and npm (v6.14.4 or later)

 Installation
 ----------------